vampics/baseTemp/README.md

 Task | Result
 --- | ---
-`gulp compile-js` | Compile the JS from build to htdocs & static `gulp compile-scss` | Compile the CSS from build to htdocs & static `gulp compile-html` | Compile the HTML from build to static `gulp compress-js` | Minify the JS in htdocs
+`gulp compile-js` | Compile the JS from src to htdocs & static `gulp compile-scss` | Compile the CSS from src to htdocs & static `gulp compile-html` | Compile the HTML from src to static `gulp compress-js` | Minify the JS in htdocs
 `gulp compress-js-libs` | Minify the JS libraries from static/js/libs to htdocs/js/libs `gulp compress-css` | Minify the CSS in htdocs